 To do so safely, without exposing their networks and home schoolers to cyber risks, schools should follow certain best practices to make sure digital assets are just as secure as they would be on campus.

-Home schooling, for a portion of the nation's students, has always been a valid option in Australia.
+Home schooling, for a portion of the nation's students, has always been a valid option.
 However, the current scale of remote education is unprecedented.
 According to some figures, previously home school numbers were around 30,000.
 This meant schools that enrolled distance students could manage security risks with relative ease.

 Every time a student logs onto the school network, the IT team has to monitor and secure that student’s device.
 When you have thousands of students logging on from different locations, this becomes an impossible task.

-Especially during this chaotic time, many are mixing schoolwork with other activities such as web browsing, chatting with friends, while using personal devices to do schoolwork.
-This increases their chance of exposure to phishing emails and fake websites.
+Especially during this chaotic time, many students are mixing schoolwork with other activities such as web browsing, playing games, or chatting with friends while using personal devices to do schoolwork.
+Engaging in these activities on school devices increases their chance of exposure to phishing emails and fake websites.

 Despite the challenges, this is the optimum moment to take stock of your school’s security infrastructure for remote learning to avoid a serious security breach.

 However, it’s important to recognise that not all VPN services are created the same.
 Some only encrypt the data in transfer, but not application data.
 Others collect data to sell to third parties.
 Therefore, it’s important to do your research in choosing a reliable VPN service.

-Communicate with parents to educate them on installing or updating their cybersecurity measures on the home network.
+Communicate with parents to educate them on installing or updating their cyber security measures on the home network.
 This includes firewalls as a first line defence to prevent threats entering and a good antivirus software that can act as the next line of defence by detecting and blocking known malware.

 It’s also important to update and patch all apps and browsers and ensure they are on auto update to prevent cyber criminals exploiting known security vulnerabilities.